Innovation / Economics / Agriculture

 Pulls together recent research from multiple social science sub-disciplines to argue remote work is both desirable and likely to become more prevalent.

-The Roots of Agricultural Innovation: Evidence from Patents (with Paul Heisey, Yongjie Ji, and GianCarlo Moschini) (2019)
+The Roots of Agricultural Innovation: Patent Evidence of Knowledge Spillovers (with Paul Heisey, Yongjie Ji, and GianCarlo Moschini) (2019)

 Evidence that the majority of knowledge used in agricultural innovation is typically derived from outside of agriculture.
 Measures knowledge flows with citations to patents/articles, and by novel text.